Bor, South Sudan: History

 Bor is located on the eastern bank of White Nile River, a site where an ivory trading depot was established in the 1860s.
 It grew into a regional hub of the ivory trade during the late nineteenth century.
 In 1874, Charles George Gordon established a government station there under the Turkiyah Government.
 In the early years of the Anglo-Egyptian Sudan, Bor was a "wooding station" for steamers travelling along the White Nile (Bahr al Jabal River).
 In 1905, Bor was established as the headquarters of the Bor District.

 Bor became an administrative centre under the Anglo-Egyptian Sudan (1899–1956) for the Dinka Bor people.
 Bor is the epicenter of the Second Sudanese Civil War.
 105 Battalion led by Alier Nhialmangardit staged a revolt against the oppressive Khartoum government in Malual-Chaat a garrison in Town of Bor, in May 1983, leading to the birth of the Sudan People's Liberation Movement and Sudan People's Liberation Army (SPLM/SPLA).
 Bor was also the scene of the 1991 Bor massacre, where thousands of civilians were killed by Riek Machar's army of loyal tribesmen.
 Eventually South Sudan became independent on 9 July 2011 following 22 years of liberation struggle.

 Bor is of historical importance to the people of South Sudan.
 It was in Malek, a small settlement about 19 km south of Bor, that one of the first modern Christian missions in present-day South Sudan was established by Archibald Shaw in 1906.
 Bor became the first area to host a Church Missionary Society station in 1906.

 Malek was turned into a missionary stronghold in the Upper Nile Region.
 Shaw opened the first primary school in Malek.
-This school produced the first indigenous Anglican bishop to be consecrated in Dinkaland, Rt.
-Rev. Daniel Deng Atong, followed the Nikonora Achiek Deng Ariir.
+This school produced the first indigenous Anglican bishop to be consecrated in Dinkaland, the Right Rev. Daniel Deng Atong, followed the Nikonora Achiek Deng Ariir.
 Daniel Deng Atong became the first to be baptized in Bor.

 Bor was an epicenter of the start of the Second Sudanese Civil War.
 In Malual-Chaat barrack, statues of liberators and destroyed weapons are conserved and exhibited at historical heritage site.

 Following the 2013 South Sudanese coup d'état attempt, Bor was contested in several weeks of combat between the national army and rebels led by Riek Machar due to its influential status on national affairs.
 A portion of the Nuer White Army joined the fighting as well.

 In 2016, Bor was designated as the seat of Bor Municipality.
 The same order sub-divided the former Bor County into five smaller counties, each containing a single payam.
 These new counties were Bor South County (Kolnyang payam), Bor East County (Anyidi Payam), Bor Central county (Makuach Payam), Bor West County (Baidit Payam), and Bor North County (Jalle Payam).